kpot/keras-transformer/README.md

     pip install -r example/requirements.txt

 You will also need to make sure you have a backend for Keras.
-For instance, you can install Tensorflow:
+For instance, you can install Tensorflow (the sample was tested using Tensorflow and PlaidML as backends):

     pip install tensorflow

 Now you can launch the example itself as

+    pip -m sample.run --save lm_model.h5

+to see all command line options and their default values, try

-    pip -m sample.run
+    pip -m sample.run --help

-If all goes well, you should see the perplexity falling with each epoch.
+If all goes well, after launching the example you should see the perplexity falling with each epoch.

     Building vocabulary: 100%|█████████████████████████████████| 36718/36718 [00:04<00:00, 7642.33it/s]
     Learning BPE...Done